We invite you to learn more about the fibers in our collection.

 GUANACO

-Like the Vicuña, it is a wild species, so its shearing must be done carefully to avoid stress to the animals.
-Finer than cashmere, this fiber is brown, woolly, thick and short.
-Shearing takes place once a year, during the warmer months, taking place from November to January.
-The use of its fine fur is very similar to that of the vicuña and is usually spun by hand to create unique handcrafted pieces.
+Its range extends across the Andes mountain range, from northern Peru to Tierra del Fuego, including Patagonia, Argentina, where 95% of the total population is found.
+Like the vicuña, it is a wild species, so shearing must be done carefully to avoid stressing the animals.
+Finer than cashmere, this fiber is brown, woolly, thick, and short.
+Shearing is done once a year, during the warmer months, from November to January.
+The use of its fine fur is very similar to that of the vicuña and is usually hand-spun to create unique handcrafted pieces.

 CALLS

-Like the Alpaca, it is a domesticated species that lives in the South American Andes area.
-It is characterized by the quality of its fiber: very resistant, durable and easy to wash.
+Like the alpaca, it is a domesticated species that inhabits the South American Andes.
+It is characterized by the quality of its fiber: very strong, durable, and easy to wash.
 It offers a wide range of natural colors and can also be dyed with a variety of natural dyes.
-Shearing is carried out annually to be able to process and spin the fiber manually and by hand as well as industrially.
-It is characterized by having a very warm fiber, ideal for creating warm garments.
+It is sheared annually so that the fiber can be processed and spun manually, both by hand and industrially.
+It is characterized by its very warm fiber, ideal for creating warm garments.

 SHEEP